coinStatData/CoinStatData-UI/README.md

 # Indexes
 ## CSD 50 Index
 CoinStatData keeps track of top 50 prominent coins in the crypto market (<b>none-stable coins</b>).
-It keeps hourly and daily data.
+It keeps track of hourly and daily data.
 Below is the list of the constituents of CSD 50 Index:

 ```javascript
 CSD-50-INDEX